 Functions are blocks of code that run on demand without the need to manage any infrastructure.
 Develop on your local machine, test your code from the command line (using

-doctl), then deploy to App Platform — no servers required.
+doctl), then deploy to a production namespace or App Platform — no servers required.
 Learn more about functions.

 A project is a collection of resources including functions, configuration files, and library files, which are stored on your local computer or in a GitHub repository.
 Projects have a prescriptive structure that they must follow in order to deploy them to App Platform.

 You can create a project manually, but we recommend the following ways to get started:

 doctl serverless init <project-name> to initialize a project with a minimal set of files and example code.